 - Stem cell transplantation.
 In some cases, a stem cell transplant can provide a cure for CGD.
 Deciding to treat with stem cell transplantation depends on a number of factors, including prognosis, donor availability and personal preference.

-Gene therapy is currently being explored for CGD treatment, but further research is necessary before it's a viable option.
+Gene therapy is currently being explored for CGD treatment, but further research is necessary.

 Chronic granulomatous disease care at Mayo Clinic

-- Rosenzweig SD, et al. Chronic granulomatous disease: Pathogenesis, clinical manifestations, and diagnosis. http://www.uptodate.com/home.
-Accessed Jan.18, 2017.
+- Zerbe CS, et al. Chronic granulomatous disease: Pathogenesis, clinical manifestations, and diagnosis. https://www.uptodate.com/contents/search.
+Accessed Jan.13, 2020.

 Chronic granulomatous disease